 You can feed 0.023 in. to 0.035 in. wire diameter.
-Though a maximum of 0.030 wire is recommended by Everlast.

 Can the Everlast 140e Weld Aluminum?

-I have a post about Argon tank sizes that you might like to take a look at.
+You’ll find a post about Argon tank sizes that you might like to take a look at.

 What do you Get in the Box?